Four more vertical formatting tricks in Word

-In Adding Vertical Lines in Word we looked at the many choices for lines down the page.
-Moving beyond that, let’s look at other vertical non-line choices to spice up a Word document.
+In Adding Vertical Lines in Word we looked at the many common choices for lines down the page.
+Moving beyond that, let’s look at other, more interesting and creative vertical non-line choices to spice up a Word document.

 Sidebars are the starting point for many different design element options.
 You’re not limited to what Microsoft supplies, just use them as a quick starter.

 Insert | Text | Text Boxes includes various preset options including some sidebars.

 Use one of the sidebar options (like Facet Sidebar) as the starting point for your own vertical design element.
 Turn on the Selection Pane (Shape Format | Pane | Selection Pane) to see that the humble sidebar is quite complicated.

 It’s a Text Box plus three rectangle shapes.
 Move, change or delete any of these to make what you want.
 For example, we’ve removed the text box, reduced the width of the shape then tinkered with the color and positioning to make a slightly bowing left bar.

 Don’t forget the ‘Art’ option which has various patterns available for the border sides.